RaviTambade/AspnetMarchWeekend25/Notes/Week1/week1.md

 ---

-## 🛠️ Chapter 7: Aarav’s Toolbox – Project-Based Learning
+## 🛠️ Chapter 7: Abhay’s Toolbox – Project-Based Learning

 The mentor believed in one mantra:

 > **“Tell me and I forget.
 Show me and I remember.
 Involve me and I learn.”**

-So Aarav practiced:
+So Abhay practiced:

 * 80% Hands-On 🧪
 * Learned by debugging 🔍